GoogleCloudPlatform/gke-stateful-applications-demo/README.md

 has been customized to run as a pod is used as well.
 This demo includes multiple configured manifests and a specialized container for Cassandra.

-Many people including, Kelsey Hightower have talked about how running stateful datestores inside of K8s is not trivial, and frankly quite complicated.
+Many people, including Kelsey Hightower, have talked about how running stateful datestores inside of K8s is not trivial, and frankly quite complicated.
 If you can run a database on a managed service, do it.
 Let someone else wake up at 2 am to fix your database.